QuietWire-Civic-AI/civic-ai-canon/Explainers/01_CivicAI_Basics/Why_Some_Minds_Cannot_Meet_Geometric_Model.md

 ## **3. Some minds literally delete dimensions they cannot tolerate**

-Your father does this:
-He collapses the interpersonal dimension to zero.
+Various human conditions can lead to this: collapsing the interpersonal dimension to zero.

-A death in the family — something that expands the emotional manifold of most people — collapses into a single-axis projection for him:
+A death in the family — something that expands the emotional manifold of most people — collapses into a single-axis projection:

 **“I might die.”**